BlakeGuilloud/serverless-crud/README.md

-## serverless-crud
+## server-less-crud

 ### Scope:
-This project is designed to familiarize myself with AWS cloud computing within a serverless architecture.
+This project is designed to familiarize myself with AWS cloud computing within a server-less architecture.

 ### Stack: